Skip to content

 T & M Electric LLC Listed by dragonforce Ransomware Group

 On January 27, 2026, T & M Electric LLC appeared on the leak site of the dragonforce ransomware group.
-The Florida-based electrical contractor had internal files exfiltrated during a ransomware attack.
+The Florida-based electrical contractor is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of customers and employees affected remains unknown, anyone who provided personal information to the company for residential or commercial electrical work may now have that data in attackers’ hands.

 Public reporting indicates that dragonforce listed T & M Electric LLC on its leak site on January 27, 2026.
 The company is a state-certified full-service electrical contractor operating in northeast Florida.
 It handles new construction, troubleshooting, panel upgrades, generator installations, and LED lighting for both homeowners and businesses.